-To reduce fish stress and the incidence of C. Shasta infection in the Klamath River, it may be insufficient to improve physical water quality variables such as temperature, pH and D.O.
+To reduce fish stress and the incidence of C. shasta infection in the Klamath River, it may be insufficient to improve physical water quality variables such as temperature, pH and D.O.
 It also may require a reduction in parasite loads.
-Reducing parasite densities could likely be achieved by reducing populations of the polychaete host by reducing available habitat for the polychaete.
+Reducing parasite densities could likely be achieved by reducing populations of the polychaete host.
+This could likely be achieved by reducing available habitat for the polychaete.
 Decreasing the amount of organic matter in the Klamath River would reduce the amount of the polychaete's primary habitat (sand with fine benthic organic matter).
-Also, reducing the amount of nutrients in the Klamath River would likely lead to a reduction in the amount of Cladophora (the polychaete's secondary habitat).
+As explained above in the Periphyton section, green algae such as Cladophora are more common in streams with high nutrient concentrations, so reducing the amount of nutrients in the Klamath River would likely lead to a reduction in the amount of Cladophora (the polychaete's secondary habitat).